digitraceslab/digirhythm/README.md

 ------------

     ├── README.md          <- The top-level README for developers using this project.
-    ├── data
+    │
+    ├── run.sh          <- Scripts to produce the data and generate similarity matrix ├── data
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    │
     ├── analysis          <- Jupyter notebooks.
     │